Michael Beasley Leaving Knicks To Join The Lakers

 Beasley, the self-proclaimed “Walking Bucket” said he hoped to return to the Knicks for the 2018-19 season.
 However, the forward will have a chance to build his game with the Lakers instead.

 A gypsy of sorts, Beasley has been unable to stay in place for more than two seasons.
-Playing for the Miami Heat, T-Wolves, Phoenix Suns, Miami Heat (once again), Houston Rockets, Milwaukee Bucks, New York Knicks and now the LA Lakers.
+Playing for the Miami Heat, Minnesota Timberwolves, Phoenix Suns, Miami Heat (once again), Houston Rockets, Milwaukee Bucks, New York Knicks, and now the L.A.
+Lakers.

 The upcoming season will be an opportunity to re-write history with Beasley and James playing together once again.
 The pair were teammates in Miami during the 2013-14 season after Beasley was the No. 2 overall pick in the 2008 NBA draft, although it is still unclear if their relationship was a factor in Beasley’s exit.